Caspeco/eslint-config/docs/README.md

 # 2. Publish all workspace packages with 'next' tag
 npm publish -ws --access public --tag next
 ```

+**Important:** When publishing a preview release, always bump the version number (e.g., `5.0.0-beta.1` → `5.0.0-beta.2`) using `npm run update-versions 5.0.0-beta.2`.
+This ensures that users can install the latest preview and that npm properly tracks version history.

 This requires you to be a collaborator on the NPM packages.